monsoonmaelstrom/book2/book2.md

 She begins introductions.
 “This is my uncle, John Verne,” she tells us, gesturing to the younger of the two men, “and my grandfather Robert,” she says, indicating the older man.
 She pauses to allow us to introduce ourselves.

-“Davy Iverson,” Davy says, extending a hand, which they both shake.
+“Davy Iverson,” Davy introduces himself, extending a hand, which they both shake.

 “Iverson?”
-Robert asks with a sharp look.
+Robert queries with a sharp look.

 “Christine Iverson is my mother,” Davy supplies emotionlessly.

 Their eyes turn to me.
 I suck it up and say, “Hazel Raidane,” as I extend my own hand.

 “Yes.
-The family resemblance is quite dramatic,” Robert says, shaking my hand.
+The family resemblance is quite dramatic,” Robert remarks, shaking my hand.

 “Hazel saved my life while we were crossing the pass,” Amelia tells her family.
 “Twice.”

 Their eyes are somewhat more appraising as they turn back to me.
 “Your mother is very powerful,” John comments as he takes my hand.

-“Yes,” I say in agreement.
+“Yes,” I agree.
 My mother and John appear to be a similar age.
 I wonder how well they know one another.

 Finally they shift their eyes to Liam.

-“Liam Marten,” he tells them, extending his hand.
+“Liam Marten,” he introduces, extending his hand.
 “Captain of the Guard of the Branton War College.”

 *Well, one of us clearly understands how this game is played*, I think as I side eye him.

-“Yes, I believe Amelia has mentioned you,” John says, as he takes his hand.
+“Yes, I believe Amelia has mentioned you,” John notes, as he takes Liam’s hand.

 Liam nods and we all sit back down.

 “So why are you all here?”
-Robert asks without preamble.
+Robert questions, without preamble.

 “We need to return to Branton, sooner rather than later, and will need a ship to do so,” Davy responds equally to the point.

 I find myself liking this conversation more and more by the second.

 “And we would be inclined to provide you with a ship because…?”
-John asks
+John asks.

 “Well,” I interject, “according to my mother, your family is good friends with mine, and it is imperative to her that she returns quickly.”
 I’m interested to see what his response will be.